 The vascular services program brings together experienced specialists from cardiology, interventional radiology, vascular surgery, neurosurgery, and cardiothoracic surgery.
 While each physician brings a unique set of skills, they work together to provide patients with a collaborative and comprehensive approach to vascular care.

-The vascular services program at The Nebraska Medical Center is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) ensuring high quality patient care and to promote health care by providing a mechanism to encourage and recognize the provision of quality noninvasive vascular diagnostic testing by a process of voluntary accreditation.
+The vascular services program at Nebraska Medicine is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) ensuring high quality patient care and to promote health care by providing a mechanism to encourage and recognize the provision of quality noninvasive vascular diagnostic testing by a process of voluntary accreditation.

 An estimated 20 to 30 million Americans are at risk for various vascular diseases, including stroke, peripheral arterial disease (PAD), carotid artery disease and aortic aneurysms.
-The Nebraska Medical Center offers a complete vascular screenings with no doctor referral needed.
+Nebraska Medicine offers a complete vascular screenings with no doctor referral needed.

 Complete Vascular Screening